sabrinamerkin/sabrinamerkin.github.io/_posts/2024-09-02-Sales Forecasting.md

 | 2014-01-07 | 87.2 | -72.0 |
 | 2014-01-09 | 40.5 | 10.9 |

-Our data was collected between January 2014 and December 2017.
+Our data was collected from January 2014 to December 2017.
 For each day in the series, we have a value for *total sales* and *total profit*.
 We will only focus on *total sales* for now.
 Let's look for any seasonality or trends present in the data.

 ```R
 # Plot sales time series